-For more information or additional support, feel free to contact us and we'll be happy to fill in the blanks!
+Contact us for more information or additional support - we're happy to fill in the blanks!

 A provision in a mortgage that gives the lender the right to demand payment of the entire principal balance if a monthly payment is missed.

 An offeree's consent to enter into a contract and be bound by the terms of the offer.

 A payment by a borrower of more than the scheduled principal amount due in order to reduce the remaining balance on the loan.